I May Destroy You: Critical response

+I May Destroy You has been considered by multiple publications to be one of the greatest television series of all time.

 Writing for The New York Times, critic Mike Hale called the series "touching and quietly hilarious."
 He praised Coel and the show's willingness to push boundaries.
+Carina Chocano, also writing in The New York Times, described the series as "the perfect show for an anxious world."

 In her review for Time, critic Judy Berman noted the show's unique and complex telling of a story centred on sexual assault after the Me Too movement.

-French newspaper Le Monde includes I May Destroy You in its Top 10 of the best 2020 TV shows.

-The show featured heavily on year-end lists.
-Metacritic listed it as the best TV show of the year based on critic top 10 lists, with more than thirty #1 placements.